The previous chapter may be worth reading first if you have not already done so. To access the previous chapter, click the button below.

 Falling Pieces

 Apricot took her usual route to the morning train, her eyes heavy and her head foggy with sleep.
-There was heavy pedestrian traffic on the sunrise sidewalks, which are bordered by a wall of cyclists.
-She galumphs sleepily whilst mumbling to herself.
+The sidewalks bustled with pedestrians while cyclists sped by on the side.
+She trudged along sleepily, mumbling to herself.
 “Heh, darling, you look nearly dead.
 A late night on the town?”
 A male voice asked.
 Turning her head, she saw a man in an elegant suit standing on the curb.
-The moment she recognized that coy smile on his face, she was startled to see Shiori.
+She recognized the coy smile on his face as Shiori’s.
 “You won’t be returning to school today.
 Come, we’ve got much to talk about.”

 “This rich brat has another thing coming if he thinks he can order me around.”
 Apricot scoffed, “And why would I do such a thing?”

 “Because I’ll make it worth your time.
 Now, now, darling, just get in my car.”
 Apricot sighed, feeling as if she had been getting into quite a few strange men’s cars lately.
 Still, she was curious enough.
-Worthwhile means a lot of things to a noble, and she must admit, he’s cute—and most importantly, he’s rich.
+Worthwhile meant a lot of things to a noble, and she had to admit he was attractive—and, most importantly, wealthy.

 “I suppose a commoner would find this impressive.
 However, I find it quite boring.
-It’s a little too flashy for my liking.”
-Shiori said.
+It’s a little too flashy for my liking,” Shiori said.
 The irony was not lost on Apricot.
 “Hands and feet inside, my dear.”
-Shiori pressed a button on the dash and the doors swung down slowly.
-As he continues, he sighs heavily.
-“Yet how can you resist your mother’s flamboyance when she is so persistent?”
-Shiori mused as he shifted the car into drive.
-He let go of the steering wheel and looked at Apricot, letting the internal AI systems handle the situation.
+Shiori pressed a button on the dash, and the doors swung down slowly.
+He sighed heavily as he continued, “Yet how can you resist your mother’s flamboyance when she is so persistent?”
+Shiori shifted the car into drive, letting the internal AI systems handle the driving.
 “I’m really frustrated with you, darling.”

 Her brows furrowed.
 “What?
 Why?
 What did I do?” she asked.